klaeufer/environmental-monitoring/bug-fixing-on-phidget-lib.rst

 1. Raspbian OS on Raspberry Pi
 #.
 Phidget Interface Kit 8/8/8 (I/O board)
 #.
 Python with version 2.7 or 3.2
+#.
+PhidgetPython API installed

 Context:
 ========
 There is a bug with Phidget's Python library.
 If you want to work with Phidget I/O board using this library on Raspberry Pi then there might be a problem in running your script.
 It may throw an **AttributError** exception all time.

 I had tried to run sample TemperatureSensor-sample.py script provided by Phidget support and got the following errors: